 1. What is Social Explorer?

 A leading demographics website, Social Explorer is an easy-to-use web-based application that creates fast, intuitive, and visually appealing maps and reports.
-With Social Explorer, anyone with an Internet connection can access census data that was previously the domain of social science experts.
+With Social Explorer, anyone with an Internet connection can access census and demographic data that was previously the domain of social science experts.

 2. What content is available on the site?

 This interactive website includes the entire US census history from 1790 to 2010, the American Community Survey (ACS) from 2005 to 2011, the Religious Congregations and Membership Study (RCMS) from 1980 to 2010 (the most complete census available on religion in the US), InfoGroup data on religious congregations in the US for 2009 and 2010, and carbon emissions data for 2002 from the Vulcan Project.
 Overall, the site contains 39 billion data points, 200,000 variables, and 15,000 interactive maps.

 Subscribers have full access to all data and tools.
 Free edition users can explore a limited amount of data.
 For a comparison of the data available on each version, please click here.

 The Premium edition is updated regularly, as soon as data releases are made available from the Census Bureau.
 Stay tuned for new datasets coming online later this year, including election, crime, and economic data.

 4. How can I find out when a new update has gone live?

 Browse the Maps and Tables tab for the full list of data.
 All new data releases are announced on the blog, and you can also sign up for a free occasional newsletter containing information on new features and data, as well as other site news.